phatak-dev/blog/_posts/2020-03-25-spark-3-datasource-v2-part-3.md

 {% endhighlight %}

-This code creates simple scan builder without any pushdown etc.
+This code creates simple scan builder without any extra mixins.

 ## Scan and Batch